Education IT Services for Dallas Schools and Learning Organizations

 • Better governance for Microsoft 365, shared storage, and user onboarding

-Enrollment, testing windows, and reporting cycles create peak periods when even small technology problems become much more disruptive.
+Enrollment, testing windows, grading periods, training cohorts, and reporting cycles create peak periods when even small technology problems become much more disruptive.

 • Planning around the periods where downtime is hardest to absorb